You are listening to the Sean Hannity Radio Show Podcast.

 Did we tell the president?

-Did you or the then candidate Trump?
+Did you, or the then candidate Trump?

 Has this ever happened to any other campaign?

-Is that is this all normal?
+Is this all normal?

 This is a good thing.